camlahoud/react-native-photo-browser/README.md

 # React Native Photo Browser

+*A fork from the work of Halil Bilir (https://github.com/halilb/react-native-photo-browser), enhances the gallery he had to support multiple types of media, and uses a custom component ([PhotoView](https://github.com/alwx/react-native-photo-view)) to render the full screen display of pictures, which allows zooming.*

 A full screen image gallery with captions, selections and grid view support for react-native.
 Layout and API design are inspired by great [MWPhotoBrowser](https://github.com/mwaterfall/MWPhotoBrowser) library.

 The component has both iOS and Android support.